-(49) "Party" means a person that has engaged in a transaction or made an agreement under this [Act].
+(49) "Party" means a person that engages in a transaction or makes an agreement under this [Act].

 (50) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, governmental subdivision, instrumentality, or agency, public corporation, or any other legal or commercial entity.